nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [CGPathIntersection](https://github.com/calda/CGPathIntersection) - Library that identifies points where two CGPaths intersect.
 - [OSCKit](https://github.com/sammysmallman/OSCKit) - Classes needed for your apps to communicate among computers, sound synthesizers, and other multimedia devices via OSC over an IP network.
 - [Sextant](https://github.com/KittyMac/Sextant) - Complete, high performance JSONPath implementation written in Swift.
+- [Box](https://github.com/grsouza/swift-box) - Micro library for Swift that makes possible to transform any value type into a reference type.

 ## Other (not lib)